apache/nuttx/configs/README.txt

     development kit, eZ80F091 part, and the Zilog ZDS-II Windows command line tools.
 The development environment is Cygwin under WinXP.

+configs/lm3s6965-ek
+    Stellaris LM3S6965 Evaluation Kit.
+This board is based on the an ARM Cortex-M3 MCU, the Luminary/TI LM3S6965.
+This OS is built with the arm-elf toolchain*.
+STATUS:  This port under development.

 configs/m68322evb
     This is a work in progress for the venerable m68322evb board from Motorola.
 This OS is also built with the arm-elf toolchain*.